Rhode Island Prenuptial Agreement

 Sullivan v.
 Sullivan, 249 A.3d 637 (R.I.
 2021)

-The Supreme Court affirmed that a husband's premarital pension and solely-titled premarital bank account, along with their passive appreciation, were not subject to equitable division because the appreciation resulted from market forces rather than either spouse's efforts.
+The Supreme Court affirmed that a wife's premarital pension and solely-titled premarital bank account, along with their passive appreciation, were not subject to equitable division because the appreciation resulted from market forces rather than either spouse's efforts.

 Cronan v.
 Cronan, No. 22-219 (R.I.
 2024)